HubertWojcik10/mlops_project/reports/README.md

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**
 > **challenges?**
 >
-> Recommended answer length: 200-400 words.
->
-> Example:
-> *The biggest challenges in the project was using ... tool to do ... .
-The reason for this was ...*
->
 > Answer:

---- Overall, we felt a little overwhelemed by the interdependecy of multiple frameworks and files, mainly, when building docker images and running them as we tried to incorporate the WANDB_API_KEY, granting access to pull data from DVC, and submitting training jobs, within multiple config files.
-To overcome these challenges, we met and worked on it together in person which helped us understand some crucial parts we were missing with the help of the lecture material. **FEEL FREE TO ADD MORE OR REMOVE SOMETHING!!** --- Keerthi
+Overall, we felt a little overwhelemed by the interdependecy of multiple frameworks and files, mainly, when building docker images and running them as we tried to incorporate the WANDB_API_KEY, granting access to pull data from DVC, and submitting training jobs, within multiple config files.
+To overcome these challenges, we met and worked on it together in person which helped us understand some crucial parts we were missing with the help of the lecture material.

 ### Question 31